stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 This is a common pattern when writing tail recursive functions:
-We typically add an additional function argument for accumulating intermediary results, which is then handed explicitly at the recursive call.
+We typically add an additional function argument for accumulating intermediary results, which is then passed on explicitly at each recursive call.
 For instance, here is a tail recursive version of `replicateList`: